mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_models.rst

 * Or for Video games, both sprites and textures are best in RGB there.
 * Or for 3d rendering, visual effects and cg animation.

 And for the working space.
 A working space is an RGB gamut that is really large and predictable, meaning it's good for image manipulation.
 You use this next to a profiled monitor.
-This way you can have precise colours while also being able to view them correctly on multiple screens.
+This way you can have precise colors while also being able to view them correctly on multiple screens.

 Blending modes in RGB
 ~~~~~~~~~~~~~~~~~~~~~